-- (a) Its certificate of registration; - (b) Its certificate of airworthiness; - (c) The appropriate licences for each member of the crew; - (d) Its journey log book; - (e) If it is equipped with radio apparatus, the helicopter radio station licence; - (f) If it carries passengers, a list of their names and places of embarkation and destination; and - (g) If it carries cargo, a manifest and detailed declarations of the cargo.
+- (a) Its certificate of registration; - (b) Its certificate of airworthiness; - (c) [The appropriate licences, medical certificates and validations, if applicable, for each member of the crew;] - (d) Its journey log book; - (e) [The Specific Approval, as required by OPS 2H.107.] - (f) If it is equipped with radio apparatus, the helicopter radio station licence; - (g) If it carries passengers, a list of their names and places of embarkation and destination; and - (h) If it carries cargo, a manifest and detailed declarations of the cargo. - (i) [The original or a copy of the valid Insurance Certificate(s), which cover the aircraft, passengers and third party liability clauses.]

-Note 1:The procedures for the carriage of an electronic version of the documents listed in (a), (b) and (e) above must be acceptable to the Authority.
+Note 1: The procedures for the carriage of an electronic version of the documents listed in (a), (b) and (e) above must be acceptable to the Authority.

-Note 2:The Certificate of Registration and Certificate of Airworthiness will now be presented in digital format.
+Note 2: The Certificate of Registration and Certificate of Airworthiness will now be presented in digital format.
 The certificates, when issued by the Authority, are rendered valid as the original documents in their digital form.
 They satisfy the on-board carriage requirements for aircraft engaged in international air navigation in accordance with Articles 29 and 31 of the Convention on International Civil Aviation as well as the requirements of Annex 7 and 8 to the same Convention.